Commando (1985 film): Development

 Writer Jeph Loeb said his original script was about an Israeli soldier who had renounced violence.
+The lead role was originally written for Gene Simmons, but Simmons turned it down.
 Steven E. de Souza rewrote the script, tailoring it to Schwarzenegger.

 Casting

 Vernon Wells was the first choice to be cast as Captain Bennett, mostly because of his role in Mad Max 2 (1981).
 Mark L. Lester stated that Wells was "the only one that could have played against him [Schwarzenegger]".
 He further added Bennett was "in love with Matrix but he hated him, too.
 He wanted to kill him but he was in love with him."

 Filming

-Principal photography began on April 22, 1985, and wrapped on June 6, 1985 after 45 days of filming.
+Principal photography began on April 22, 1985, and wrapped on June 6, 1985, after 45 days of filming.
 The film was shot on location in California.
 San Nicolas Island off the coast of Santa Barbara, to which Matrix flies to rescue his daughter, was filmed on the Pacific coast at San Simeon.
 The barracks that are "attacked" are actually beach properties belonging to the Hearst Castle Estate.
+The log cabin scenes, where Jenny is abducted, were filmed at Mt.
+Baldy.
 The house that Matrix storms at the film's climax was actually the former main residence of the Harold Lloyd Estate in the Benedict Canyon district of Beverly Hills.
 The car chase scene between Sully and Matrix starts on Ventura Blvd and moves into the hills on Benedict Canyon.
 The Sherman Oaks Galleria, in Sherman Oaks, California, served as the film's shopping mall location, and was used for six days after 9pm, after stores closed.
-This film was originally set to cost $8 million, but ended up costing $9 million once filming ended.
+The film was originally set to cost $8 million, but it went overbudget and cost $10 million once filming ended.